• Skip to main content

 The best improvement methodologies have defined steps and deliverables.
 These make great milestones.

-In your search for the elusive silver bullet, a project champion can find one in the step-by-step methodologies.
+In your search for the elusive silver bullet, a Project Champion can find one in the step-by-step methodologies.
 The secret, to being a great champion, is to totally engage and focus when the project team announces they have reached the end of each step.
 The champion does not have to be an expert at everything – they do need to understand the specific methodology and what it takes to complete each step.

 It is at the milestones where the project team must demonstrate they have dotted all the i’s and crossed all the t’s.
 Treat these milestones as gateways to the next step.